-Painting instructor Rick Minard got involved in the project because he knew the community needed more than just Walbecause he knew the community needed more than just Wal-Mart or Kmart.
+Painting instructor Rick Minard got involved in the project because he knew the community needed more than just Wal-Mart or Kmart.
+But, it's tough to go outside the community to because he knew the community needed more than just Wal-Mart or Kmart.
 But, it's tough to go outside the community to see music and artists, said Minard.
 As a huge music fan, Music Events Coordinator Pete Schneider always knew that this was a project he wanted to get involved in.
 Pulling in acts from Boston, Pa., Buffalo and Rochester areas is just the beginning.